UrbsLab/STREAMLINE/README.md

 ## What can it be used for?
 STREAMLINE can be used as:
-1. A tool to quickly run a rigorous ML data analysis over one or more datasets using one or more of the well-known modeling algorithms included
+1. A tool to quickly run a rigorous ML data analysis over one or more datasets using one or more of the well-known or in-development modeling algorithms included
 2. A framework to compare established scikit-learn compatible ML modeling algorithms to each other or to new algorithms
 3. A baseline standard of comparison (i.e. negative control) with which to evaluate other AutoML tools that seek to optimize ML pipeline assembly as part of their methodology
 4. A framework to quickly run an exploratory analysis and/or feature importance estimation/feature selection prior to using some other methodology for ML modeling